BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - MUST validate `onchain_fee_rate` because the server may have increased the value depending on the onchain fee environment.
 - SHOULD validate the `fee_total_satoshi` is reasonable.
 - SHOULD validate `fee_total_satoshi` + `user_balance_satoshi` = `order_total_satoshi`.
-- MAY abort the flow after.
+- MAY abort the flow here.

 **Errors**